alexa/alexa-auto-sdk/MIGRATION.md

   - [Car Control Source File Relocation](#car-control-source-file-relocation)
   - [Code-Based-Linking (CBL) Handler in the Sample Apps](#code-based-linking-cbl-handler-in-the-sample-apps)

-## Migrating from Auto SDK v3.1.0 to v3.2.0
+## Migrating from Auto SDK v3.1.0 to v3.2.0 or v3.2.1
-This section provides the information you need to migrate from Auto SDK v3.1.0 to Auto SDK 3.2.0.
+This section provides the information you need to migrate from Auto SDK v3.1.0 to Auto SDK 3.2.0 or 3.2.1.
+All information about 3.2.0 is also applicable to 3.2.1.

 ### Using the Alexa Communication Extension
 The Alexa Comms library in Auto SDK v3.2.0 uses Device Client Metrics (DCM) instead of AWS IoT for uploading metrics.
 Therefore, remove the `iotCertificateDirPath`, `iotHostAddress`, and `deviceTypeId` fields from the communication configuration file.
 For information about the configuration file format, see the Alexa Communication extension README.